Museum of West African Art

 The Museum of West African Art (MOWAA) is a museum that has been built in Benin City, Nigeria and was planned to open on 11 November 2025.
 However, due to political protests during opening ceremony, the museum remains closed until further notice.
 It will show over 300 items on loan from European museums.
 Its architect, David Adjaye, revealed renderings for the museum in November 2020.
-The campus is 15 acres large, and construction cost is estimated to be 25 million USD (36.2 Billion Nigerian Naira) so far.
+The campus is 15 acres large, and construction cost is estimated to be US$25 million (36.2 Billion Nigerian Naira) so far.
 More costs and funding are expected to appear upon opening.

 Background

-The Importance of the Museum
+Museum Importance

 African art has historically been researched within the anthropological field, rather than the art historical field.
 Because of this anthropological influence, along with the primitivization of African people, African art tends to be displayed within an ethnological context, rather than an art context.
 This museum will mainly focus on the display of contemporary West African art, allowing for the art it contains to occupy the space of contemporary art that it deserves.